Updated: Jun 8

 Children with RAD may function better in an out-of-home placement, where they feel less stressed and triggered.
 After years of living with the chaos RAD can bring into the home, caregivers often develop post-traumatic stress disorder or at the very least are worn down, triggered, sad, angry, and in need of a break.

 I am incredibly thankful to RAD Advocates.
 They are here to come alongside us with resources, education, and guidance.
-If you’ve reached a point where you’re considering out-of-home placements, I highly encourage you to attend their Navigating Reactive Attachment Disorder 2022 conference.
+If you’ve reached a point where you’re considering out-of-home placements, I highly encourage you to attend their Navigating Reactive Attachment Disorder experience.
 There, RAD Advocates and other professionals help you determine your child's severity of reactive attachment disorder, the level of crisis your family is in, and where you might head from here.
 You'll leave with a path that's right for everyone in your home.

 No matter where you go from here, try not to be too hard on yourself.
 You're doing the best you can with what you've got.
 These aren't easy choices for any of us.
 You're not alone.